Automation triggers, filters, and frequencies

 You can use a variety of operators like “equal to” or “exists.”
 You cannot use operators like greater than, less than, etc. If you need other operators, consider adding a segment filter or passing your information to Customer.io so the existing operators work.

-You cannot target any change to a relationship; you must specify what a relationship attribute is specifically changing to or changing from (role is equal to admin
+You cannot target any change to a relationship; you must specify what a relationship attribute is specifically changing to or changing from (role is equal to admin or role is not equal to admin, for instance).

-This means a person could continue to move through your relationship-triggered campaign if the object were deleted or their relationship to the object was removed.
-For example, imagine a campaign triggered by a relationship matching role equal to admin
+This means a profile could continue to move through your relationship-triggered automation if the object were deleted or their relationship to the object was removed.
+For example, imagine an automation triggered by a relationship matching role equal to admin for an object.
+If a profile matches this criteria then their role changes to member, the profile would continue their journey.
+If they shouldn’t, add filters to your automation (see below).

 It also means messages could fail to send if you reference this deleted relationship or object in liquid, so make sure you provide a liquid fallback.